mhmgad/ExFaKT/README.md

 ## Installation ##

+After cloning the project using `git clone --recurse-submodules https://github.com/mhmgad/ExFaKT`, apply the following steps to install dependencies.

 ### Dependencies ###

-This project depends on 2 other projects:
+This project depends on 2 other projects that are not available as maven repos:
   * FactChecking:  The code is included
   * IRIS-Reasoner: we use libs files built from https://github.com/NICTA/iris-reasoner